okzapradhana/cassandra-playground/README.md

 3. Review your configurations with `terraform plan`
 4. Then, finally run `terraform apply` to apply the config which will spin up defined containers alongside with pulling images beforehand
 5. Then go to http://localhost:3000
+6. Get started with Cassandra by follow the [quickstart](https://cassandra.apache.org/_/quickstart.html) provided by the Officials
 6. To cleanup everything, run `terraform destroy`

 ## Tools